Golf Course Review of Woodsome Hall Golf Club

 Reviewed by Ed Battye -

-Quick Summary: An elegant course in a magnificent setting
+Quick Summary: An elegant golf course in a magnificent setting

 Some golf clubs hit you with a 'wow' factor the moment you drive through their gates.
 Woodsome Hall is certainly one of those.